• Skip to primary navigation

 You can read loads of books on making money from the stock market and do all but make anything; you can read loads of free information on the internet and educate yourself; you can watch good TV programmes on personal finance but none of these will provide you a holistic financial plan that a financial planner can.

 Most of the investors learnt it the hard way in the aftermath of the 2008 crash.
-They invested in the stock market based on recommendations from brokerage houses and they were doing good till the time the markets ran up – however, their net worth got eroded when the markets tanked.
+They invested in the stock market based on Importance of a financial plannerrecommendations from brokerage houses and they were doing good till the time the markets ran up – however, their net worth got eroded when the markets tanked.

 Investors think that putting in money haphazardly in the stock market, mutual funds, insurance, debt, gold and real estate is the same as financial planning.
 It is not.